Hearing Aid Compatible

 Docomo Pacific offers many phones that are Hearing Aid Compatible (HAC):

-Manufacturer Model FCC ID ANSI Standard HAC Rating
+Manufacturer / Model FCC ID Rating

 Kyocera Dura Force Pro 2 V65E6920 M3/T3